This Novlr review is the latest stop on my quest to connect you with the tools you'll need to reach your writing goals more efficiently.

 Novlr Alternatives – Novlr VS Scrivener

-If you’re thinking of getting a specialist writing app, Scrivener is probably the other option you’re considering.
+If you’re thinking of getting a specialist writing app, Atticus or Scrivener is probably the other option you’re considering.
 At least it should be!
-I make no secret of the fact I love Scrivener immensely and use it for all my own writing projects.
+I make no secret of the fact I love Scrivener immensely and used to use it for all my writing projects.

 But how does Novlr stack up against Scrivener?
 I’d urge you to read the full Scrivener review before making a decision, but if you want some quick guidance: